MaimonLab/SiffPy/siffpy/siffreadermodule/README.md

 -    `report_warnings() -> None`
         Allows module-specific warnings (undoes suppress_warnings)

--    `num_frames() -> int`
-        If file is open, reports the total number of frames (quick access to a useful field of the `SiffReader`)

 -    `debug() -> None`
         Enables siffreadermodule debugging log and reporting

 -    `siff_to_tiff(sourcepath : str, savepath : str = None) -> None`
         Converts the open .siff file to a .tiff file, discarding arrival time information, if relevant.
 If no path is provided, the .tiff is saved in the same location as the .siff.

-## FlimArray (Python class)

-The `FlimArray` class in the module is a C implementation much like a numpy array.
-NOT YET IMPLEMENTED (will it ever be?).
-I think it might be capable of going much faster than a native Python class playing with two numpy arrays